What Madrileños Really Want You to Know: An Insider Interview

 Setting the Scene

-Elena is 37, sharp, and deeply protective of her city.
-She arrives wearing a leather jacket and Converse — quintessential Madrid casual.
-She orders a cortado (1.80 EUR) and immediately corrects my pronunciation of "Madrid" (the final 'd' is nearly silent in Castilian — more like "Madrí").
-We're off.
+Elena is 37, sharp, and fiercely protective of her city.
+She arrives in a leather jacket and Converse — quintessential Madrid casual.
+She orders a cortado (1.80 EUR) and, before the first sip, corrects the pronunciation of "Madrid": the final 'd' is nearly silent in Castilian, closer to "Madrí."
+And then she's off.

 Q: What's the first thing tourists get wrong about Madrid?